 “A staggering 80% of the women who received CBT [Cognitive Behavior Therapy] started to ovulate again, as opposed to only 25% of those randomised to observation”

 Supporting egg health is important for every woman who is preparing for conception, especially as we get older.
 There are many things you can do to help support and protect your egg health, but they must done consistently on a daily basis for at least 90 days to have the best effect.
-Here is a quick summary of how to support and protect egg health:

-1. Increase circulation to the reproductive system with massage, exercise and drinking water.
+1. Increase circulation to the reproductive system.

 2. Encourage hormone balance.

 - Levitas E, Parmet A, Lunenfeld E, Bentov Y, Burstein E, Friger M, Potashnik G. (2006).
-Impact of hypnosis during embryo transfer on the outcome of in vitro fertilizationยญ embryo transfer: a case ยญcontrol study. โFertility and Sterilityโ, 85(5): 1404ยญ8.
+Impact of hypnosis during embryo transfer on the outcome of in vitro fertilization embryo transfer: a case control study.
+Fertility and Sterility, 85(5): 14048.
 Retrieved from: http://www.ncbi.nlm.nih.gov/pubmed/16566936

-- Paulus, W.E., Zhang, M., Strehler, E., ElยญDanasouri, I., Sterzik, K., (2002).
+- Paulus, W.E., Zhang, M., Strehler, E., ElDanasouri, I., Sterzik, K., (2002).
 Influence of acupuncture on the pregnancy rate in patients who undergo assisted reproduction therapy.
-Fertility and Sterility.โ Vol 77, No 4. doi:10.1016/S0015ยญ0282(01)03273ยญ3.
+Fertility and Sterility.
+Vol 77, No 4. doi:10.1016/S00150282(01)032733.
 Retrieved from: https://www.fertstert.org/article/S0015-0282(01)03273-3/fulltext

 - Bartosh, A. (2006, October 11).
 Research Results: CBT RESTORES OVULATION IN 80% OF INFERTILE WOMEN.
 Retrieved from https://beckinstitute.org/research-results-cbt-restores-ovulation-in-80-of-infertile-women/

 - Powell, A. (2005) Harvard, MGH researchers track egg cell production to marrow.
-Researchers restore egg production in sterile mice. โHarvard University Gazette.โ Retrieved from: https://news.harvard.edu/gazette/story/2005/08/harvard-mgh-researchers-track-egg-cell-production-to-marrow-2/.
+Researchers restore egg production in sterile mice.
+Harvard University Gazette.
+Retrieved from: https://news.harvard.edu/gazette/story/2005/08/harvard-mgh-researchers-track-egg-cell-production-to-marrow-2/.

 - Gougeon, A. (1986).
-Dynamics of follicular growth in the human: a model from preliminary results. โHumanReproductionโ.
-1(2):81ยญ7.
+Dynamics of follicular growth in the human: a model from preliminary results.
+HumanReproduction.
+1(2):817.
 Retrieved from: http://www.ncbi.nlm.nih.gov/pubmed/3558758.

 - Meissner, H.O., Kapczyski, W., Mcisz, A., Lutomski, J. (2003).
-Use of Gelatinized Maca (Lepidium peruvianum) in Early Postmenopausal Women. โInternational Journal of Biomedical Science. โ1(1): 33โ45.
+Use of Gelatinized Maca (Lepidium peruvianum) in Early Postmenopausal Women.
+International Journal of Biomedical Science.
+1(1): 33–45.
 Retrieved from:http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3614576/.

-- Muller V. (1997) Maca in Hormone Replacement Therapy. โWhole World Botanicals Report.โอพ 1ยญ7.
+- Muller V. (1997) Maca in Hormone Replacement Therapy.
+Whole World Botanicals Report.; 17.

 - Muller V. (2002).
-South American Herb Maca as Alternative to Hormone Replacement Therapy. โWhole World Botanicals Reportโอพ 11.
+South American Herb Maca as Alternative to Hormone Replacement Therapy.
+Whole World Botanicals Report; 11.
 Retrieved from: http://kokming.com/smsmaca/MacaasAlternativetoHormoneReplacementTherapy.htm

-- Walker M. (1998) Effect of Peruvian Maca on Hormonal Functions. โTownsend Letter for Doctors and Patients.โอพ 11:18.
+- Walker M. (1998) Effect of Peruvian Maca on Hormonal Functions.
+Townsend Letter for Doctors and Patients.; 11:18.
 Retrieved from:https://wholeworldbotanicals.com/effects-of-peruvian-maca-on-hormonal-functions/

 - White YA, Woods DC, Takai Y, Ishihara O, Seki H, Tilly JL.
 (2012, Feb.
 26).
 Oocyte formation by mitotically active germ cells purified from ovaries of reproductive-age women.
 Nat Med.
 18(3):413-21. doi: 10.1038/nm.2669.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/22366948

 - Bentov, Y., Esfandiari, N., Burstein, E., Casper, R.F.
 (Jan.
 1, 2010).
 The use of mitochondrial nutrients to improve the outcome of infertility treatment in older patients.
-Fertility and Sterility, Volume 93, Issue 1, Pages 272โ275, Retrieved from: https://www.fertstert.org/article/S0015-0282(09)02484-4/fulltext
+Fertility and Sterility, Volume 93, Issue 1, Pages 272–275, Retrieved from: https://www.fertstert.org/article/S0015-0282(09)02484-4/fulltext

 - Van Blekrom, J. (Mary 1998).
 Epigenetic Influences on Oocyte Developmental Competence: Perifollicular Vascularity and Intrafollicular Oxygen.
 Journal of Assisted Reproduction and Genetics.
-Volume 15, Issue 5, pp 226โ234.
+Volume 15, Issue 5, pp 226–234.
 Retrieved from: https://link.springer.com/article/10.1023/A:1022523906655

 - Westphal LM, Polan ML, Trant AS, Mooney SB.
-(2004) A Nutritional Supplement for Improving Fertility In Women. โJ Reprod Med.โ Aprอพ 49(4):289ยญ93.
+(2004) A Nutritional Supplement for Improving Fertility In Women.
+J Reprod Med.
+Apr; 49(4):28993.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/15134155

 - Packer, L., & Colman, C. (2001).
 The antioxidant miracle: Your complete plan for total health and healing.
 New York: Wiley.